RFID Tagging, what does it cost to tag assets?

 Budget for quality control, build a plan and enforce it, diligently!

-We’ve categorised assets in 4 groups, Tagging groups A, B, C and D. Each group has its own unique challenges and therefor cost implications.
-The guide pricing may require adjustments against any organisations unique asset type and distribution.
+We’ve categorised assets into therefore 4 groups, Tagging groups A, B, C and D. Each group has its own unique challenges and therefore cost implications.
+The guide pricing may require adjustments against any organisation's unique asset type and distribution.

 The scale of the pricing could be anything from £0.08 pence per item to £20 per item.

-The costs will be different dependent upon how you allocate a team to perform the work.
-For internal teams cost may be swallowed up as standard operating costs, but that may effect normal business operations, it may also not be the most effective way of implementing RFID.
+The costs will differ depending on how you allocate a team to perform the work.
+For internal teams, costs may be swallowed up as standard operating costs, but that may affect normal business operations, it may also not be the most effective way of implementing RFID.